 Notice of this meeting has been posted consistent with the requirements of A.R.S. §38-431.02.
-The meeting's location is the Board Room in the District Office, 7301 North 58th Avenue, Glendale.
+The meeting's location is the Board Room of the District Office, 7301 N. 58th Avenue, Glendale.

 The Board reserves the right to change the order of items on the agenda, with the exception of public hearings, which are scheduled for a specific time.
 At the chair's discretion, the Board may carry over consideration of any business not concluded by 9:00 p.m. to the next regular meeting's agenda.
-Governing Board members and the attorney for the public body may participate via telephone conference call if necessary.
+Governing Board members may participate via telephone conference call if necessary.
 The Governing Board reserves the right to convene to executive session for the purpose of obtaining legal advice from its attorney for any item listed on the agenda, in person or by telephone, pursuant to A.R.S. §38-431.03(A)(3).

-GOVERNING BOARD COVID-19 MEETING PROCEDURES - UPDATED
+GOVERNING BOARD COVID-19 MEETING PROCEDURES